Health, Dental, and Vision Insurance

 - Divorce: For enrollment, provide a statement on letterhead from the terminating group insurance plan explaining who was covered, what type of coverage it was, why coverage is ending, and the date coverage ends.
 For disenrolling a former spouse, no proof is needed.

-- Marriage: Acceptable proof is government issued marriage certificate and spouse’s birth certificate-both are needed.
+- Marriage: Acceptable proof is government issued marriage certificate or matching addresses on a valid driver's license and spouse's birth certificate or valid passport, or valid driver's license-both proof of marriage and age are needed.

 If you have an insurance question